agnusmaximus/Word2Bits/README.md

 ```

 ### Example: Word2Bits on text8
-A walkthrough of running Word2Bits on text8 (100 MB of wikipedia).

 1. Download and preprocess text8 (make sure you're in the Word2Bits base directory).
    ```